Kitchen

 Master and Other Bedrooms

-The master bedroom and all siblings' bedrooms should have the same safety features as the rest of the house.
+The master bedroom and all bedrooms should have the same safety features as the rest of the house.

 NEVER KEEP FIREARMS IN A HOME WITH SMALL CHILDREN.
 IF YOU MUST, KEEP THE FIREARM EITHER DISMANTLED, ALWAYS UNLOADED, SECURED WITH A TRIGGER LOCK, OR KEEP IT LOCKED IN A GUN SAFE.